OpenSextant/OpenSextantToolbox/README.md

   `ant`

-  The release package will appear in the base directory of the OpenSextantToolbox project as opensextant-toolbox-VERSION-RELEASE_DATE.zip
+  The release package will appear in the base directory of the OpenSextantToolbox project as opensextant-toolbox-VERSION.zip

 * **To build a release and then run all the examples**